 My mom, on the other hand, wasn’t so keen on cooking (I think she liked the idea of cooking but not so much the practicality of it).
 She was the ultimate “express cook” and rarely spent more than 30 minutes in the kitchen, unless she made her amazing Chicken Fried Steak.
 Nevertheless, she always insisted I try new things, ate all the flops with a smile on her face (and drank litres of TAB to get the taste out of her mouth) and when I did succeed she was all too proud.
 She was the only fan I ever needed.
 She passed away after a yearlong battle with breast cancer in December 2005 and I miss her every day.
 Everything I do is in honour of her and I strive every day, to be half the woman and mother she was.

 And now, two years after starting this blog I am doing things I could only have dreamed of a few years ago.
-I am currently working on a cookbook to be released by Penguin Books SA in September 2012 and doing free-lance food styling, food photography and recipe development (a dream come true).
+I’ve written two books (Simple & Delicious: Recipes from the heart, published in September 2012 and Cook from the heart: Food for every mood to be released in October 2013) and doing freelance food styling, food photography and recipe development (a dream come true).
 After shooting and styling my own book, I realised this is something I absolutely love doing and would love to do more of but for now I am happy to go with-the-flow and what an exciting journey it’s bound to be.